Internet in Azerbaijan: Legal and regulatory frameworks

 Even though Azerbaijan made telecommunications and Internet national development priorities, the telecom regulatory framework remains insufficiently developed.
 The MCIT acts as both regulator and operator.
 In 2008, the MCIT moved to separate the two functions but has not yet completed this process.
 Some telecommunications services must be licensed, including VoIP.

 The major public telecom operators are the government-owned AzTelecom, Azeronline, IntraNS, Adanet, and AzEuroTel (50 percent owned by the MCIT and 50 percent by a British company).
 Around half of the telephone lines in Azerbaijan are analog, and more than 85 percent of the main lines are in urban areas.
 The MCIT has adopted a program for development of telecommunications aimed at modernizing the telecommunications infrastructure.

 Under foreign pressure, the government has taken steps to liberalize the ISP market.
 Compulsory state licensing for ISPs was eliminated in 2002, although the MCIT has continued to ignore this provision on isolated occasions.
 The MCIT continues to hold about a 50 percent share in a few of the leading ISPs in Azerbaijan.
 Azerbaijan applied for World Trade Organization (WTO) membership in 1997, and even though some progress in liberalization of services was made, the country still remains on the accession agenda.
 It has been suggested that there is not enough political will to join the WTO, mainly because local businesses fear the loss of their advantageous position in the internal market.

 From a regulatory perspective, the Internet is treated as mass media, and is included on the list of telecommunications services regulated by the 2005 Law on Telecommunications.
 Azerbaijani law does not provide for mandatory filtering or monitoring of Internet content.
 However, as Web sites that criticize governmental policies have emerged, the government has considered introducing a law that will impose restrictions on Web sites with obscene or unpatriotic content, thereby strengthening already existing defamation laws.
 Content filtering is practiced by AZNET, the education and research ISP, but is regulated by an accepted usage policy and is restricted to filtering out pornographic content.
 Anecdotal accounts claim that filtering of specific Web sites occurs, which is seemingly the result of informal requests to ISP managers by state officials from the Ministry of National Security (MCIT), or the presidency.
-These instances have been infrequent, and the resulting public outcry has led to the swift unblocking of affected sites.